MileHacker Logo

 • Traditional festivals and events continue through local participation and support.

-• Your respectful presence at this group of events supports their continuation.
+• Your respectful presence at these particular events supports their continuation.

 Respectful Interaction Guidelines

 A few basic Japanese phrases like "hello" and "thank you" are appreciated.
-Respond to bows with a brief inclination of the head or nod.
+Respond to bows with a slight bow or nod.
 Give people space; physical contact in public is rare.

 Social Considerations

-• Be considerate about noise in public, especially on trains and in residential areas.
+• Be mindful of noise levels in public, especially on trains and in residential areas.

 • Always ask permission before taking close-up photos of individuals.